ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458IG/Installation_Guide.rst.txt

 Virtel version 4.58 (1st Oct 2018)
 ----------------------------------

-See technical newsletter - "What's new in Virtel 4.58"
+.. note:: For further details see the Virtel Technical Newsletter TN201803: Whats new in Virtel 4.57.

 Virtel version 4.57 (1st Jul 2017)
 ----------------------------------